-- 31. Where your Team Doctor cannot travel with you, you will be notified as soon as practicable and you will be responsible for making an appointment with your Team Doctor or a Doctor approved by your Team Doctor prior to any travel for which you will be unaccompanied by your Team Doctor (this includes another Doctor appointed by your usual Team Doctor) and you are responsible for receiving any supply of Medications and relevant medical advice that is reasonably anticipated to be required. - 32.
-You will only seek and receive medical advice or Medical Procedure, whilst travelling unaccompanied by your Team Doctor, from the official match day doctor and match day medical staff of the relevant match, event or competition, or from an Approved Doctor who you will be notified of prior to departing for travel.
-(You should also ask your Team Management which Doctors at your destination location are Approved Doctors). - 33.
+- 30. Where your Team Doctor cannot travel with you, you will be notified as soon as practicable and you will be responsible for making an appointment with your Team Doctor (or a Doctor approved by your Team Doctor) to receive any supply of Medications and relevant medical advice that is reasonably anticipated to be required. - 31.
+You will only seek and receive medical advice or Medical Procedure, whilst travelling unaccompanied by your Team Doctor, from the official Match Day Doctor and Match Day Medical Staff of the relevant match, event or competition, or from an Approved Doctor who you will be notified of prior to departing for travel.
+(You should also ask your Team Management which Doctors at your destination location are Approved Doctors). - 32.
 You will acknowledge that your team physical therapists (such as physiotherapists and soft-tissue therapists) are not doctors and should not be put in a position of having to behave as a 'pseudo-doctor'.